-The District follows these procedures in establishing budgetary data for both the General Fund and the Debt Service Fund.
+The District follows these procedures in establishing budgetary data for both the General Fund.

 - 1. On or before June 15 of each year, the District Manager and/or Treasurer submits to the Board of Supervisors a proposed operating budget for the fiscal year commencing on October 1.
 The operating budget includes proposed expenditures and the means of financing them. - 2.
 Public hearings are conducted to obtain citizen comments. - 3.
 The budget is adopted by approval of the Board of Supervisors. - 4.
 Budget amounts, as shown in these financial statements, are as originally adopted or as amended by the Board of Supervisors. - 5.
 The budget is adopted on a basis consistent with accounting principles generally accepted in the United States of America. - 6.
 The level of control for appropriations is exercised at the fund level. - 7.
-The District approved one (1) budget amendment in the General Fund and Debt Service Fund for the year ended September 30, 2017.
+The District approved two (2) budget amendments in the General Fund for the year ended September 30, 2018.